 Section 4.
-The Association in response to an unfavorable decision at Step 2 may submit classification appeals to an arbitration panel within 45 working days after the Office of Administration response is due.
+The Association in response to an unfavorable decision at Step 2, or an unfavorable decision at Step 1 for grievances submitted on or after January 1, 2020, may submit classification appeals to an arbitration panel within 45 working days after the Office of Administration response is due.
 The panel shall consist of three members; one member appointed by the Employer, one member appointed by the Association, and a third member selected by the parties jointly from a list of five names to be mutually agreed upon by the Employer and the Association.
 The third member shall not be affiliated, directly or indirectly, with any labor organization or be an employee of the Commonwealth and must be knowledgeable in the field of position classification.
 The parties agree to select arbitrators and agree upon hearing dates as expeditiously as possible.
 Grievances that are not scheduled for an arbitration hearing within two years of the notice of intent to proceed to arbitration will be considered to have been withdrawn.
 It is understood that the two year time limit refers to the Association proposing selection of an arbitrator and a hearing date for the case, rather than the actual conduct of the hearing.